 Indirect Tank-Style Water Heaters

-Similar to your direct heat water heater, this configuration also stores water within a tank and maintains this temperature until you ask for hot water.
-The big difference between the two is how the water is brought up to temperature.
-The indirect water heater collects heats from a nearby boiler.
-As your boiler is heating your home, an additional water line is directed to go through your water heater, transferring heat to the water heater without burning additional fuel.
-The downside of this system is that you need to keep your boiler running during the summer months to generate hot water.
+Like your direct heat water heater, this setup also uses a tank to store and maintain hot water until you need it.
+The key difference lies in the heating method.
+The indirect water heater draws heat from a nearby boiler.
+While the boiler heats your home, it also sends an extra water line through the water heater to transfer heat, all without using extra fuel.
+However, this system has a downside: you must keep your boiler running during the summer to ensure a hot water supply.

 Heat Pump Water Heaters